Revised May 14, 2010.

 ENG 098 Preparatory Composition

-ENG98 is a writing-intensive workshop course that provides opportunities for students to learn and practice college-level critical reading and essay writing strategies.
-3 credits.
-S/U grading.
-Credits do not count towards graduation, but do count towards status as a full-time student.
-Successful completiion of the course meets prerequisite for ENG 101.
+ENG 098 is a writing-intensive workshop course for students with low placement scores to help them learn and practice college-level critical reading and essay writing strategies.
+Credit for this course does not count toward the total needed for graduation, but successful completion of the course meets the prerequisite for ENG 101.
+S/U grading

 Prerequisite: There is no prerequisite for ENG 098.

 ENG 101E/101F Composition I Extended 1 and 2